|Compact station wagon||$44/day|

-Compact (Ford Focus or similar) is the most frequently booked rental car type in Norway.
+Compact (Toyota C-HR or similar) is the most frequently booked rental car type in Norway.

 Take a look at our extensive car rental location map to find the best rental cars near you.